ivlmag/simple_wordle_clone/README.md

 # Simple Wordle Clone on Python

 A simple version of Wordle game, written entirely on Python.
-This is a clone of [The New York Times game](https://www.nytimes.com/games/wordle/index.html) (in dark mode), written for educational purposes.
+This is a clone of [The New York Times game](https://www.nytimes.com/games/wordle/index.html) (mobile version in dark mode), written for educational purposes.

 ![screenshot](https://user-images.githubusercontent.com/104437147/170983590-31fee18d-f2a1-424e-8a72-7f82c5f2ad7e.png)